AtMostafa/good-coding-practices/workshop/pep8.org.md

 Always use `cls` for the first argument to class methods.

-If a function argument’s name clashes with a reserved keyword, it is generally better to append a single trailing underscore.
+If a function argument’s name clashes with a reserved keyword: append a single trailing underscore.
 Thus `class_` is better than `clss`.
 (Perhaps better is to avoid such clashes by using a synonym.)

 ---